 According to state law, any student is prohibited from using tobacco or vape products on or in school property.
-This includes the building, grounds, and activities/athletic events/contests, at home and away.
+This includes the building, grounds, and all extracurricular activities, at home and away.
 No student will be allowed to bring on the school grounds or have in his possession any form of tobacco or vape products.
-All products in a student's possession will be confiscated.
-Smoking near the school grounds is in bad taste and also against the law.
-It is bad for the morals of the school.
-The path is included in the above rule and is off limits.
+All tobacco/nicotine products in a student's possession will be confiscated.